On the toric ideal of a matroid: Projective scheme-theoretic version of White's conjecture for arbitrary matroids

-\begin{lemma} Let $G$ and $H$ be two bipartite multigraphs with the same vertex classes.
+\begin{lemma} Let $G$ and $H$ be bipartite multigraphs with the same vertex classes.
 Suppose that each vertex has the same degree with respect to $G$ and $H$.
-Then the symmetric difference of the multiset of edges of $G$ and of $H$ can be partitioned into even cycles, such that in each cycle two consecutive edges belong to different graph. \end{lemma}
+Then the symmetric difference of multisets of edges of $G$ and $H$ can be partitioned into alternating cycles.
+That is simple cycles of even length with consecutive edges from different graphs. \end{lemma}